anypackage/anypackage/docs/en-US/about_Package_Providers.md

 The priority scale is from `0-255` with a default value of `100`.
 A lower number is higher priority.
 If multiple providers have the same priority value then the provider's `FullName` will be used.
-The provider `FullName` is the module and provider name in this format: `Module\Provider` for example, `PowerShellGet` provider would be `UniversalPackageManager.Provider.PowerShellGet\PowerShellGet`.
+The provider `FullName` is the module and provider name in this format: `Module\Provider` for example, `PowerShellGet` provider would be `AnyPackage.Provider.PowerShellGet\PowerShellGet`.

 To view a provider's priority use the `Get-PackageProvider` command.